Important terms and definitions

 Personnel costs / Sales.
 The personnel costs used in this ratio could be research and development specific, or general overhead personnel costs, or total personnel, depending upon the type of organization.
 This margin is useful in monitoring the amount spent on wages, salaries, and related expenses for each dollar of sales.

 Sales / Plant and Machinery.
-This ratio measures the efficiency of the company’s operating assets.
+This ratio measures the efficiency of the use of a company’s operating assets.

 Synonyms: preference shares